Ultra Rare - only 2% exported to the UK per year!

 Farming process:

 Only the very light-green almost greyish-white coloured leaves which are covered with velvety downy fuzz (a sign of tenderness) are selected during white tea flush seasons.
-These revered leaves are not harvested if the dew has not evaporated or if there is frost on the ground, therefore it must be a cool sunny day between mid-March and mid-April).
-Furthermore, no purple buds (sun or cold burnt) are allowed in the sorting and the stems must not be too long or too short.
-Any damaged leaves caused by wind, insects, over-handling, or partially open are often rejected or classified as a lower grade.
+These revered leaves are not harvested if the dew has not evaporated or if there is frost on the ground; therefore, it must be a fabulous, sunny day between mid-March and mid-April.
+Furthermore, no purple buds (sun or cold burnt) are allowed in the sorting, and the stems must not be too long or too short.
+Any leaves damaged by wind, insects, over-handling, or those that are partially open are often rejected or classified as a lower grade.

 The ideal appearance of this premium white tea is a leaf or two wrapped around a developing new shoot, which looks like a needle overall.
-These tips are plucked and segregated from the rest and then naturally withered and dried under the light sun before a painstaking process of further manual sorting to select the long velvet furry white needles.
+These tips are plucked and segregated from the rest, then naturally withered and dried in the sunlight before a painstaking process of further manual sorting to select the long, velvet, furry, white needles.
 The tea leaves are not kneaded nor undergo fixation, which preserves much of the white hair on the leaves and gives the tea a relatively mild flavour.
-If mechanical drying is required, the leaves are gently baked at temperatures less than 35°C to preserve its maximum antioxidant and active enzyme level, the least concentration of caffeine and of course, its one-of-a-kind white tea character to spoil our senses.
+If mechanical drying is required, the leaves are gently baked at temperatures of less than 35°c to preserve their maximum antioxidant and active enzyme levels, the least concentration of caffeine, and, of course, their one-of-a-kind white tea character to delight our senses.